 Future acquisitions will be subject to specific investment guidelines and the operation of Centurion Apartment REIT will be subject to specific operating policies.
 See "Investment Guidelines and Operating Policies".
 Centurion Apartment REIT holds all of its interests in the Existing Properties and will hold all of its interest in the Properties Under Contract in the name of Centurion Apartment Properties GP Inc. in the name of nominee corporations, on behalf of the REIT, all of the shares of which nominee corporations are owned, directly or indirectly, by Centurion Apartment REIT.
-The head office of Centurion Apartment REIT is located at: 25 Sheppard Avenue West, Suite 710, Toronto, ON M2N 6S6.
-The Trust is moving to Suite 1800 on June 1, 2019.
+The head office of Centurion Apartment REIT is located at: 25 Sheppard Avenue West, Suite 1800, Toronto, ON M2N 6S6.